 |The main problem with Arlington69’s claim is that the things he observe are perfectly normal.
 He works from the assumption that shots will be distributed evenly between the two halves unless there is momentum.
 But that is obviously nonsense.
 Sometimes, a team just happens to take all its shots in the same half.
 And when you specifically select matches where all the shots were made in the 2nd half, you inevitably will see the average goal ratio going up in the 2nd half.

-So, while it may be true that Arlington69’s observations fit the patterns he expected to see if momentum exists, they definitely also fit perfectly with the patterns we would expect to see if it doesn’t.
+So, while it may be true that Arlington69’s observations fit the patterns he expected to see if momentum exists, they also fit perfectly well with the patterns we would expect to see if it doesn’t.

 Therefore, these observations don’t suggest that EA favors the losing team or the worse team.